Solar Energy and Its Effects on Transportation

-Alternative energy sources are gaining more and more reputation and thus have attracted the attention of many industries.
+Alternative energy sources, like solar energy, are gaining more and more reputation and thus have attracted the attention of many industries.
 The transportation sector is not an exception so what can we expect in the future?

 How Can Solar Energy Be Used in Transportation?